dataclass-mapper/dataclass-mapper/README.rst

    :alt: Read the documentation at https://dataclass-mapper.readthedocs.io/en/v1.9.x/
    :target: https://dataclass-mapper.readthedocs.io/en/v1.9.x/

+**Note:**
+*Currently the library is undergoing a major refactoring, in order to guarantee even more type safety and more features (arbitrary nested types, SQLAlchemy models, type checked customer functions, ...). v1.9.x is stable and bugs will be fixed.
+However no new features will be added. v2.0.x is under active development, and a stable version will be released soonish.
+You can find the newest alpha-releases on* `pypi.org <https://pypi.org/project/dataclass-mapper/#history>`_ *and find the documentation for the newer features under* `ReadTheDocs <https://dataclass-mapper.readthedocs.io/en/latest/>`_.
+*Be careful though, as functionallity might still change while the it's still in the alpha phase.*

 Writing mapper methods between two similar dataclasses is boring, need to be actively maintained and are error-prone.
 Much better to let this library auto-generate them for you.